 Please do not include citations in your abstract and avoid the use of abbreviations, if possible.

 Published works, works accepted for publication, and citable datasets, code, and materials, should appear in the reference list.
 Mentions of unpublished work should be cited parenthetically within the main text of the article as personal communications.

-The style of the 17th edition of The Chicago Manual of Style or the Chicago Manual of Style Online., must be followed with respect to handling of references, using the Author-Date (AD) format.
+For publication, the style of the 17th edition of The Chicago Manual of Style or the Chicago Manual of Style Online., must be followed with respect to handling of references, using the Author-Date (AD) format.